Embedding in Recommender Systems: A Survey: AutoML Embedding

-\textbf{Tools}: EasyRec \footnote{https://github.com/alibaba/EasyRec} provides a convenient tool for users to develop and customize the recommendation model.
-The novel part of EasyRec is that it integrates the autoML API from Alibaba Cloud, which supplies lots of autoML-related services including auto feature selection, and auto feature interaction.
+\textbf{Survey.} In terms of Deep Recommender Systems~(DRS), Zheng et al.~\cite{zheng2022automlsurvey1} and Chen et al.~\cite{Chen2022automlsurvey2} both demonstrate how to perform the autoML technique on each component of DRS, including feature selection, feature embedding, and feature interaction with a different taxonomy of methods. \textbf{Tools.} EasyRec\footnote{https://github.com/alibaba/EasyRec} provides a convenient tool for users to develop and customize the recommendation model.
+The novel part of EasyRec is that it integrates the autoML API from Alibaba Cloud, which supplies lots of autoML-related services, including auto feature selection and auto feature interaction.